dstroot/readme/README.md

 ## My role

-TL;DR: I am here to make sure you are successful and happy: I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
-My job is _not_ to tell you exactly what to do and how to do it.
-It is also not to always be the "official decision maker".
-However I am _accountable_ for the decisions the team makes, even if I’m not always the one making them.
-Sometimes I do have to make the hard calls.
+TL;DR: I am here to make sure you are successful and happy: I want you to improve your technical and leadership skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
+Generally we will make decisions and set priorities as a management team - together we are more perceptive and intelligent than any one of us alone.
+However I am _accountable_ for the decisions the team makes, so sometimes I do have to make the hard calls.
+In all cases your input and counsel is invaluable.

 ## Schedule